edamsecx/json-parser-x/README.md

 # json-parser-x

-Standard JSON Parser with TypeScript | for Zenn
+JSON Parser with TypeScript | for Zenn
+!
+Note that it does not follow strict specifications. !

 [Standard JSON Parser (o'reilly version)](/src-oreilly) [JSON Lexer](/src-lexer)